ulrichanani/rave-ruby/README.md

 - `currency`

-`NOTE:` You need to use the same email used when charging the card for the first time to successfully charge the card.
+NOTE: You need to use the same email used when charging the card for the first time to successfully charge the card.

 You can also add your custom transaction reference `(txRef)`, if not, one would be automatically generated for you in which we used the ruby `securerandom` module for generating this in the `Util` module.

-#### Sample preauth charge call:
+#### Sample `initiate_charge` call:

 ```ruby
 response = preauth.initiate_charge(payload)
 ```

 #### which returns:

-It returns this response in ruby hash.
+It returns this response in Ruby hash.
 A sample response:

 ```ruby
 {
     "error"=>false, "status"=>"pending-capture", "message"=>"Charge success", "validation_required"=>false, "txRef"=>"MC-0df3e7e6cd58b226d4ba2a3d03dd200b", "flwRef"=>"FLW-PREAUTH-M03K-abdc01e69aa424b9e1ac44987ec21ec3", "amount"=>1000, "currency"=>"NGN", "paymentType"=>"card"
 }
 ```

 ### `.capture(flwRef)`

 The capture method is called after the preauth card has been charged.
 It takes in the `flwRef` from the charge response and call optionally take in amount less than the original amount authorised on the card as displayed below.

-#### Sample capture call:
+#### Sample `capture` call:

 ```ruby
 response = preauth.capture(response["flwRef"], "30")